Elimane Cissé

-Elimane Oumar Cissé (born 12 March 1995) is a Senegalese professional footballer who plays as a midfielder for Canadian Premier League club Forge FC and the Senegal national football team.
+Elimane Oumar Cissé (born 12 March 1995) is a Senegalese professional footballer who plays as a midfielder for Senegal Ligue1 club Teungueth FC and the Senegal national football team.

 Club career

 Cissé began playing at the senior level with Diambars in the 2014-15 season.
 In 2016, he sought out a move to a European club, however, the move failed to materialize.

 In February 2019, Cissé signed with Canadian Premier League side Forge FC, ahead of the league's inaugural season.
 On 20 July 2019, he scored his first goal for the club in a victory over Valour FC.
 With the club, he won the 2019 and 2020 league titles.
 In February 2021, he extended his contract for another season.
 In 2021, he led the team in minutes played and was named to the league Team of the Week five times.

 In 2022, he joined Moroccan club US Touarga.

 He then subsequently returned to his former club Diambars.

 In January 2024, he returned to Forge FC on a multi-year contract.
 However, due to visa issues, he was unable to join the club until July 2024.

+In February 2026, he joined Senegalese Ligue 1 club Teungueth FC.